Influencer marketing is more popular than ever, and it continues to grow as more and more businesses utilize influencers to promote their products.

 The volume of sponsored content on Instagram is expected to jump from 3.7 million brand-sponsored posts in 2018 to almost 5 million sponsored posts in 2019.

-One-quarter of small businesses use influencers to support their social media marketing efforts, according to a new study by Visual Objects.
+One-quarter of small businesses use influencers to support their social media marketing efforts, according to a study by Visual Objects.

 Small businesses benefit from micro-influencers – people with smaller, more-engaged followings whose fees are affordable for nearly any-size budget.